Bootstrapping Gravity with Crossing Symmetric Dispersion Relations: Bounds with higher spin spectral assumptions

-The higher spin states are included in the Regge trajectory predicted by superstring theory.
-For $M'>m_x$, we assume there are no new states with mass $m_X<m<M'$; hence we assume a mass gap between the integrated in state and the new cutoff.
-We use the crossing symmetric sum rules to find bounds on ratios of couplings including the new 3-point coupling $g_{X}^2$ that gives the interaction strength of the external states with the new exchanged state.
-Since the masses of these new states are unknown, we scan over mass ratios of $m_X^2/M'$.
+This setup is motivated by theories in which part of the massive spectrum is specified explicitly, such as the first massive higher-spin state on a Regge trajectory.
+For $M'>m_X$, we assume there are no new states with mass $m_X<m<M'$; hence we assume a mass gap between the integrated-in state and the new cutoff.
+We use the crossing symmetric sum rules to bound ratios of couplings involving $g_X^2$, the squared three-point coupling between the external states and the exchanged massive state.
+Since the mass of the integrated-in state is not fixed, we bound $g_X^2$ as a function of the mass ratio $m_X^2/{M'}^2$.